SethHWeidman/local-gpt/README.md

 **Features:**

-* Engage in a conversation with ChatGPT
+* Engage in a conversation with ChatGPT and Claude
 * Modify the system message to change the model behavior
 * Access your prior interactions via a sidebar